 When something is a reasonable adjustment to make

 Whether something is reasonable depends on things like:

-- your child’s disability and what support, if any, they receive under a statement of special educational needs (SEN) or education, health and care (EHC) plan
+- your child’s disability and what support, if any, they receive under an education, health and care (EHC) plan

 - how practicable the changes are